elkhunsu/testing/README.md

 composer update
 ```

-see the signup for details
+see the signup menu for details